 (Recorded January 21st, 2016)

-If you decide to visit Death Valley in the next few weeks especially, please be courteous to other visitors by not carelessly “romping” in the wildflowers.
+If you decide to visit Death Valley in the next few weeks especially, please be courteous to other visitors by not carelessly “romping” in the Death Valley flowers.
 Yes, we’ve all seen those fun, almost magical photos of a model or a couple playfully standing, sitting, or even laying in a field of flowers.
 If you want such a photo for yourself, that’s fine!
 Just try and be as respectful as possible, especially if you’re trying to sit among the flowers.
 In my opinion, no photo is worth the ruining of a gorgeous field of flowers.

 I know that this encouragement may not reach the eyes or ears of the hordes of tourists who are currently piling onto tour buses in Los Angeles, but hopefully, the word will spread, and more folks will remember to temper their excitement with a lasting appreciation for the wondrous beauty that mother nature has offered us this year.